JavidPack/TerraCustom/solutions/ReleaseExtras/README_Windows.txt

-Install Instructions: Copy the "TerraCustom vX.Y.Z.exe" file to the Terraria install folder,
+Install Instructions: Make a 'TerraCustom' folder next to the Terraria install folder and place the .zip contents in it.

-To Run: Run the TerraCustom vX.Y.Z.exe file
+To Run: Run TerraCustom.exe

 How to find your Install Location: